WHICH YOGA CLASS IS RIGHT FOR YOU?

 The benefits of Yin practice

-When we practice we are looking to cause a gentle stress to the areas we are working, enabling them to become both strong and flexible.
-This increases our joint mobility and helps to release blockages in the myofascial meridian lines.
-Which in turn improves flexibility, increases blood circulation not just around the area we are working but throughout the entire body.
+When we practice we are looking to cause a gentle stress to the areas we are working, enabling the area to become both strong and flexible.
+This strengthens the joints and helps to release blockages in the myofascial meridian lines.
+Which in turn improves flexibility, increases blood circulation and releases toxins.

 In a 60 min yin class you will do perhaps 4-6 postures.
-These postures are held from 3 - 5 mins and sometimes perhaps a little longer .
+These postures are held from 3 - 5 mins (sometimes a little longer) .
 Someone who is used to regular Yin practice will be able to stay longer in the pose as opposed to a beginner where 3 mins can feel a lot like 10.
 I promise if you are new to this practice you will be eased in gently.

 Yin classes are held online on Monday, Friday evening from 6:15pm - 7:30pm

 Enjoy a 2 hour Yin Yoga full body soak which are on twice a month on Sunday (please check schedule for details) 4 - 6pm

 Ashtanga Yoga is a popular style of yoga created by Sri K. Pattabi Jois back in 1975.
 Pattabi Jois studied yoga with the late Tirumalai Krishnamacharya, one of the most famous yoga teachers of the 20th century.